George Young, Baron Young of Cookham: Posts

 From 2000 to 2009, Young remained on the backbenches.
 He was elected chairman of the House of Commons Committee on Standards and Privileges in 2001, and was re-elected to that role in 2005.

 Young stood again for the position of Speaker of the House of Commons in 2009, finishing second in the ballot of MPs to fellow Conservative MP John Bercow.
 In the first ever secret ballot of MPs to choose the new Speaker, Bercow defeated Young in the final round of voting by a margin of 322 to 271.

 On 8 September 2009, Conservative party leader David Cameron appointed Young to the front bench again, taking up his former role of Shadow Leader of the House of Commons, replacing Alan Duncan who had held the post since January 2009.
 He became Leader of the House of Commons and Lord Privy Seal on 12 May 2010 after the Conservative Party formed a coalition government with the Liberal Democrats following the 2010 general election.
 In this role, he attended Cabinet meetings, but not as a full member.

-Young left government in the reshuffle of September 2012, and David Cameron recommended his appointment as a Companion of Honour.
+Young left government in the reshuffle of September 2012, and David Cameron recommended his appointment as a Member of the Order of the Companions of Honour.
 However, his return to the backbenches was short-lived, as following Andrew Mitchell's resignation as Chief Whip the following month, Cameron chose Young to replace him.

 Young is Patron of the Tory Reform Group and the All-Party Parliamentary Group on Cycling.

 In October 2012 it was reported that Young supported a new group of Conservative MPs established to reconnect the Tories with working class voters.
 The Blue Collar Conservatism group aims to develop policies to attract "aspirational" voters on average incomes whose support is "vital" to winning a Commons majority.

 On 29 November 2013 Young announced he would stand down as an MP at the 2015 general election.
 He again retired from the cabinet at the 2014 reshuffle, replaced as Chief Whip by Michael Gove.
 Gove described Young as 'distinguished' and 'honourable'.